halfsohappy/annie-portfolio/_projects/2024-tea-organize.md

 ---
 title: 'Bespoke "Floating" Tea Organizer'
-subtitle: 'This one has is all: Magnets!
+subtitle: 'This one has it all: Magnets!
 CAD!
 Dovetail Joints!'
 date: 2024-8-1 00:00:00
 description: Board is a stylish full-width masonry grid theme.
 Made for designers, artists, photographers and developers to show off their best work.
 featured_image: '/images/tea_organize/on_porch.jpeg'